-The third and final performance of our three part presentation, this March 29 performance features the Secondary Messengers (including professor of biology Dominic Poccia).
+The third and final performance of our three-part presentation, this March 29 performance features the Secondary Messengers (including biology professor Dominic Poccia).
 Student jazz combos Mustang Madness and Camaro Crew will join in the evening's music presentation.
 This is always a free concert with great energy in this small and intimate setting.

 Thanks to the Office of Student Activities, Jazz@Amherst and Schwemm's.

 Visiting artist in residence Sonya Clark will exhibit recent work in the gallery through Friday, April 13, and will host an opening lecture at 4:30 p.m. on Wednesday, March 21 in Pruyne Lecture Hall, 115 Fayerweather.

 A reception will follow the event in the hall by the gallery.

 The Gallery is open Monday - Friday from 10 a.m. - 4 p.m., Sundays from noon to 4 p.m. and is closed Saturdays.